fluree/docs.flur.ee/src/content/0.10.0/docs/infrastructure/db_infrastructure.md

   ]
 }
 ```
-We can think of the database at any given point in time as the combination of all the flakes up until that point.
-For example, the database at block 5 is the result of "playing all of the flakes forward" from blocks 1 through 5.
+We can think of the ledger at any given point in time as the combination of all the flakes up until that point.
+For example, the ledger at block 5 is the result of "playing all of the flakes forward" from blocks 1 through 5.

 The below image shows you a simplified representation of five blocks worth of flakes.
 In the first two blocks, we create our simple schema (a user with a user/handle and a user/chat).
 In block 3, we add a new user named 'bob' and a chat message for Bob.
 In block 4, we create a new user with the handle 'jane', and finally in block 5, we attribute a chat to 'jane'.